PetriNets/petrinets.github.io/_petrinets/a-intro.md

 * Places are represented by circles;
 * Tokens are represented by black dots in each circle;
-* Transitions are represented by rectangles; transitions that can fire are colored purple.
+* Transitions are represented by rectangles; transitions that can fire are colored green.

-The diagram is interactive, try clicking on the enabled (purple) transitions and see what happens.
+The diagram is interactive, try clicking on the enabled (green) transitions and see what happens.